nmc-costa/HIcode/README.md

 ## Overview

 HIcode is an impactful integration code base designed to facilitate seamless code management and collaboration within and between teams (e.g., data science and data engineering teams).
-This repository serves as a comprehensive guide for developers, outlining methodologies that simplify the process of adhering to essential principles: **DRY (Don't Repeat Yourself)**, **KISS (Keep It Simple)**, **Consistency**, and **Testing**.
+This repository serves as a comprehensive guide for python developers, outlining methodologies that simplify the process of adhering to essential principles: **DRY (Don't Repeat Yourself)**, **KISS (Keep It Simple)**, **Consistency**, and **Testing**.
 Emphasizing best practices, the HIcode guideline aims to elevate code quality, readability, maintainability, and scalability within data science and engineering projects.
 The ultimate goal is to cultivate a more robust and sustainable agnostic software system that fosters productive co-working and maximizes project success.

-## Key Features

-- **Empowering Collaboration**: HIcode bridges the gap between data teams (science and engineering), promoting seamless communication and enabling teams to work harmoniously towards common goals.

-- **DRY (Don't Repeat Yourself)**: By promoting code reuse and minimizing duplication, HIcode ensures a streamlined development process, reducing the risk of inconsistencies and errors.

-- **KISS (Keep It Simple)**: Simplicity is key to maintainability and understanding.
-HIcode encourages developers to follow a straightforward approach in crafting elegant solutions.

-- **Consistency**: HIcode enforces consistent coding practices across the entire project, enhancing readability and making maintenance a breeze.

-- **Testing**: The HIcode code base structure enables robust testing methodologies, ensuring that code functions as expected and minimizing the potential for regressions.

-- **Agnostic**: HIcode structure with configurable pipelines enables a high level of data and sofware agnosticity, enabling developers to work on projects of any size and complexity with different packages.

-## Benefits

-- **Improved Code Quality**: HIcode encourages developers to adhere to best practices, resulting in cleaner, more efficient, and reliable code.

-- **Enhanced Readability**: Consistent coding standards and documentation make the codebase easily understandable for all team members, facilitating knowledge transfer.

-- **Greater Maintainability**: With DRY and KISS principles at its core, HIcode simplifies future changes and updates, reducing maintenance efforts.

-- **Scalability**: HIcode is designed to handle project growth and complexity effectively, adapting to evolving requirements and scaling without complications.

 ## Get Started